novus-package-manager/novus/README.md

-# novus
+# Novus
-A package manager for windows
+A blazingly fast and efficient package manager for windows.

+# Authors
+[ZaphodElevated](https://www.github.com/ZaphodElevated) - Founder And Developer Of Novus Special thanks to [Programmer005](https://github.com/Programmer005) who built the website for Novus